MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 You can now do this by configuring the Azure AD domain setting to do MFA on premises (setting &#34;SupportsMfa&#34; to $True).
 In this configuration, AD FS can be prompted by Azure AD to perform additional authentication or &#34;true MFA&#34; for conditional access scenarios that require it.

-As described above, any AD FS user who has not yet registered (configured MFA verification information) should be prompted via a customized AD FS error page to visit [https://aka.ms/mfasetup](https://aka.ms/mfasetup) to configure verification information, then re-attempt AD FS login.
+As described above, any AD FS user who hasn't yet registered (configured MFA verification information) should be prompted via a customized AD FS error page to visit [https://aka.ms/mfasetup](https://aka.ms/mfasetup) to configure verification information, then re-attempt AD FS login.
 Because Azure MFA as primary is considered a single factor, after initial configuration users will need to provide an additional factor to manage or update their verification information in Azure AD, or to access other resources that require MFA.

 >[!NOTE]